transdigiware/blockchain/howto/ibp-console-certificates.md

 #### Enrollment and TLS certificates
 {: #cert-mgmt-auto-renewal-ecerts}

-Because the console automatically enrolls identities for peer or ordering nodes when the nodes are deployed, the {{site.data.keyword.blockchainfull_notm}} Platform **automatically renews the enrollment and TLS certificates** for the peer and ordering nodes. **Exactly thirty days before the certificates are due to expire, the platform automatically attempts to contact the CA and renew the certificates.** After the certificates are automatically renewed, there is no further action that needs to be taken.
+Because the console automatically enrolls identities for peer or ordering nodes when the nodes are deployed, the {{site.data.keyword.blockchainfull_notm}} Platform **automatically renews the enrollment and TLS certificates** for the peer and ordering nodes. **If the certificates expire in thirty days or less, the platform automatically attempts to contact the CA and renew the certificates.** After the certificates are automatically renewed, there is no further action that needs to be taken.

 If the CA is offline, unreachable, or the renewal fails, the certificates cannot be automatically renewed.
 The peer or ordering node displays a warning message indicating that certificate expiration is approaching and you need to manually update the certificate.
 In that case, you can follow the [manual certificate renewal](#cert-mgmt-manual-renewal) process to update these certificates.